bd-j/prospector/demo/tutorial.rst

 with the same name as the custom command line argument.
 This can be useful for example to set the initial value of the redshift ``"zred"`` on an object-by-object basis.
-Such an example is shown in ``demo_params.py``, which also allows command line arguments to control whether nebular and/or dust emission parameters are added to the model.
+Such an example is shown in ``demo_params.py``, which also uses command line arguments to control whether nebular and/or dust emission parameters are added to the model.

 **Building the fit ingredients: build_obs**